-Provide vehicular and pedestrian access to existing and future adjacent properties where feasible.
+E. Provide vehicular and pedestrian access to existing and future adjacent properties where feasible.

-3.5 Parking

-3.5.1 Parking Lot Design
+3.4 PARKING

+3.4.1 PARKING LOT DESIGN

 Sufficient parking should be provided for each development so as to avoid conditions that lead to parking on public streets and private drives.

-The dimensions of parking spaces will be per the Town of Johnstown Off-street Parking Regulations, at the time in which the Design Guidelines are adopted, or the approved development plan for the property.
+The dimensions of parking spaces will be per the Town of Johnstown Off-street Parking Regulations, at the time in which the Design Guidelines are adopted, or The approved development plan for the property.
 Where a use falls under multiple categories listed below the more specific use requirement will apply.
 Minimum parking requirements are listed in the following table.
 The DRC & JRC, at their discretion, reserve the right to require a parking study for any new development.
+If a permitted use is not identified below, the DRC may exercise reasonable discretion based on similar uses listed below or, if similar uses are not noted below, based on research of other adequately parked similar uses.